Skin Type 25 February 2026

 Genetics

-Skin type is strongly influenced by genetics.
-If combination skin runs in your family, you may have inherited a T zone that produces more oil and cheeks that stay normal or dry.
+Skin type is often inherited.
+If combination skin runs in your family, you may naturally have an oilier T zone with cheeks that stay more normal or dry.

-Hot and humid weather can increase shine in the T zone.
-Cold air and indoor heating can make cheeks feel drier.
-This is why combination skin often feels different from season to season.
+Hot weather can increase shine, while cold air and indoor heating can leave the cheeks drier and more reactive.
+Combination skin often changes noticeably from season to season.

 Signs You Have Combination Skin

-• Your forehead and nose get shiny within a few hours
+• Your forehead, nose, or chin gets shiny within a few hours.

-• Your cheeks feel normal, tight, or dry
+• Your cheeks feel normal, tight, or slightly dry.

 Daily Skincare Routine